Hedley, British Columbia

-Hedley is an unincorporated community near the mouth of Hedley Creek in the Similkameen region of southern British Columbia.
+Hedley is an unincorporated community near the mouth of Hedley Creek in the Similkameen region of southern British Columbia, Canada.
 The former mining town, on BC Highway 3, is by road about 74 km southwest of Penticton and 38 km southeast of Princeton.

 First Nations

 The Chuchuwayha Indian Reserve #2 of the Upper Similkameen Indian Band borders Hedley, largely to the northwest.
 Peter O'Reilly laid out the boundaries in 1870, which were amended by re-adjustments in 1886.
 To the southeast, the Ashnola Reserve of the Sukwnaqinx extends almost to Keremeos.
 The Snaza'ist Discovery Centre houses the interpretive centre for the Mascot mine tours and First Nations culture.

 Etymology

 The name of the town came from Hedley Camp, which was ascribed to the original tent settlement that the prospectors on Nickel Plate Mountain used as a base, but more broadly applied to the local mining area.
 Robert R. Hedley, manager of the Hall Mines smelter at Nelson, was the initial owner of the Rollo claim on the mountain.